Items like plastic bags, discarded fishing line and balloon strings are highly lethal to marine animals, who swim through them and become entangled.

 Get the latest news and alerts on our campaigns to save our oceans.

-If we want to avoid a plastic ocean, we need to reduce plastic pollution, by refusing plastics.
+If we want to keep our seas plastic free, we need to say no to single-use plastics.

 Find out how to reduce your plastic use with 25+ ways to go beyond just saying no to plastic bags.